 |Part of the third wave.|

 What, exactly, made me decide to write a series of articles about this man, a series that has now grown to something like half a million words?
 Why him?
 Why now?
 I don't know exactly, but there must have been something in the air, because the Wood cult -- which had been largely dormant since the Clinton years -- began to rise from its slumbers in the 21st century with crucial new books (Ed Wood, Mad Genius; Blood Splatters Quickly), DVD reissues (Big Box of Wood; Ed Wood's Dirty Movies), and special events (the gallery exhibition of his paperbacks; a week-long New York film festival).
-Pvt.
-Wood has been officially called back into service.
+Private Edward D. Wood, Jr. had been officially called back into service.

-Hopefully, the third wave of Wood's fame will be the one that finally "gets it right" by painting the most complete and honest portrait yet of this surprisingly-complex man.
-Learning from the first and second waves (without letting our thinking be dictated by them), we third wavers can now use all the information at hand to accurately and evenhandedly assess Eddie's strengths and weaknesses, and we can identify what is still unique and fascinating about Ed's work, while not losing sight of its shortcomings or spoiling all its fun.
+Hopefully, the third wave of Wood's fame will be the one that finally "gets it right" by painting the most complete and honest portrait yet of this surprisingly complex man.
+Learning from the first and second waves (without letting our thinking be dictated by them), we third wavers can now use all the information at hand to accurately and evenhandedly assess Eddie's strengths and weaknesses, and we can identify what is still unique and fascinating about Ed's work, while not losing sight of Ed's shortcomings.
 Perhaps in this sense, time has been a gift to us.
-As Ed recedes further and further into the past, he can now get the fair day in court he has been denied for decades.
+As Ed Wood's life recedes further and further into the past, the man himself can get the fair day in court he has been denied for decades.

 (NOTE: In case you missed it, the first part of my Cult Movies coverage is right here.)